Lille Købmagerhus

 Lille Købmagerhus is a Renaissance Revival style building situated on Købmagergade (No. 55) in Copenhagen, Denmark.
 It was constructed in c.
-1800 for coffee retailer Christian P Hansen to designs by architect A. B. C. von Düben.
-The inclusion of "Lille" (English: Little) in its name destinguishes it from the slightly older and somewhat larger Købmagerhus further down the street (No. 22).
+1800 for coffee retailer Christian P. Hansen to designs by architect A. B. C. von Düben.
+The inclusion of "Lille" (English: Little) in its name distinguishes it from the slightly older and somewhat larger Købmagerhus further down the street (No. 22).
 Peder Hvitfeldts Stræde 4, a three-storey building from 1812 on the other side of the block, is also part of the property.
-Notable former residents of Peder Hvidtfeldts Stræde 4 include the philosopher Frederik Christian Sibbern, botanist and politicianJoakim Frederik Schouw and architectPeter Kornerup.
+Notable former residents of Peder Hvidtfeldts Stræde 4 include the philosopher Frederik Christian Sibbern, botanist and politician Joakim Frederik Schouw and architect Peter Kornerup.
 The property is today owned by Kirkebi A/S.